Branches

 canFastForward | Whether the target can be moved forward without a merge commit. |

 When targetAhead is 0, the target has not moved, so a merge can fast-forward.
 Otherwise the target has advanced past the common ancestor (the source may or may not have advanced too) and a merge has to reconcile them.
+Right after createBranch, both counts are 0: the branches point at the same commit, so they are their own common ancestor.

 Branches can be published independently